 - Feel free to garnish the pie with whipped cream.
 I used Ateco 849 piping tip for the whipped cream in the pictured pie.
 Using a clean sharp knife, cut into slices for serving.
 For neat slices, wipe the knife clean between each slice.

 - Cover and store leftover pie in the refrigerator or freezer for up to 5 days.

 - Make Ahead Instructions: This pie can be made up to 2 days in advance.
 It can be refrigerated in step 6 for up to 2 days before serving.
 You can also make the crust 1–2 days ahead of time.
 After it cools, cover and refrigerate it for 1–2 days before adding the filling.
 Another way to make this pie ahead of time is to freeze it.
 Cover and freeze for up to 3 months.
 Enjoy from the freezer or let it soften for 1–2 hours in the refrigerator or at room temperature before slicing and serving.

-- Oreos: You need 24 Oreo cookies for the crust and 12 for the filling.
-You usually get 36 Oreos in one 14.3 ounce package (which is the typical size in the US).
-That is enough for this recipe.
-Feel free to pick up a 2nd package if you want more chopped Oreos in the filling.
-I typically use plain, but you can use any flavor Oreo in the crust and filling such as peanut butter, mint, Golden Oreos, lemon, etc.
+- Oreos: You need 22 regular Oreo cookies for the crust and 12 for the filling.
+You usually get 36 Oreos in a 14.3-ounce package (which is the typical size in the U.S.).
+Feel free to use the remaining Oreos left in the package if you’d like more chopped Oreos in the filling, or you could cut them in half and set the halves into the top of the pie slices for serving.
+I typically use plain, but you can use peanut butter or mint Oreos in the crust and filling.
+Do not use Double-Stuf.

 Keywords: cookies & cream, Oreo, pie, cookies and cream, cookies and creme, cookies & creme